 The objective is to drive communication and collaborations between scientists and clinicians to build connections that are vital to advancing oncology research.
 It is NOT the purpose to discuss published research, but to provide a forum for the cross fertilization of ideas, concepts, and observations.
+The presentations are really meant to be conversation starters.
 Twelve to sixteen physicians and scientists are invited to meet in a private "think tank" environment, to exchange ideas freely in the hope of building on each other's ideas, knowledge, and experience.

-The meeting structure has been developed over years of experience and recommendations from past participants.
+The meeting structure has been developed over years of experience.

-Spouses are welcome to attend the events at the meeting at their own cost but are not allowed to actively participate.
-(Please, no children).
+Spouses are welcome to come with you at their own cost but are not allowed to attend the meeting.
+Please no children.

 Occasionally there are guests that also attend the meetings such as members of the Foundation’s Scientific Advisory Board, Board of Director’s, recipients of the Foundation Scholar Award, Forbeck Family members and donors.

 Forbeck Scholars Participation

 Three Scholars are selected for each Forbeck Forum.
 These are outstanding junior clinical or post-doctoral fellows selected based on the quality and relevance of science.